atiburzi/NppESPHome-Plugin/README2.md

 ## Why it Exists

-ESPHome is powerful, flexible, and productive, but the surrounding workflow can become repetitive very quickly.
+ESPHome is powerful, flexible, and productive, but because it only has a command-line interface, it can become repetitive and annoying to use.

-When working on multiple devices, it is common to:
+When working on development, it is common to:
 - Repeat the same command-line calls
 - Reopen the same YAML files and dependencies
 - Switch constantly between editor, shell, and file manager